 Right now, the situation in Puerto Rico is being described as "apocalyptic."
 Most Puerto Ricans are without electricity and water, with no way to communicate, an unsustainable situation that could last months.
 Many have been left homeless by the storm.
 The local government instituted a curfew and has urged residents to stay at home after reports of looters and violence.
 Roughly 80% of the agriculture on the island was wiped away by the storm, and there are fears islanders will have to import even more products.
 And due to the current economic crisis, it will be almost impossible to rebuild.
 Puerto Rico is more than $70 billion in debt, which led the Republican-controlled Congress and the Obama administration to establish a fiscal control board in 2016 through a legislation called "PROMESA."
 The board is focused on austerity measures, so it's only slated to allocate $1 billion from the current budget to rebuilding efforts after Maria.
 (It's unclear at this point how much rebuilding efforts will cost in total.)

-The sense of helplessness I've felt in the last days is difficult to describe.
+The sense of helplessness I've felt in the last five days is difficult to describe.
 My friends and family in Puerto Rico are among the lucky ones, but that doesn't make it easy to be disconnected from them.
-Sitting in New York City there isn't much I can do but try to help through organizing donations.
+Sitting in New York City there isn't much I can do but try to help through organising donations.
 I feel so guilty to be comfortable with electricity and running water in my tiny apartment.
 I've missed my family every day since I packed my entire life in two suitcases and moved to NYC three years ago.
 But now the distance feels harder than ever.

 In the past, I was irritated when Trump's tweets distracted people from important issues (see healthcare, the travel ban, the Russia investigation), but now it's personal.
 What's going on in Puerto Rico right now is life or death — quite literally.
 For someone who promised to "be there to help," Trump is doing a lousy job.
 And for people to get sidetracked by yet another one of his Twitter feuds is infuriating.
 Puerto Rico — and the 3.4 million Americans living there — deserve our help now.
 To not do so is unpatriotic.